leon-bw/Racket-Up-Client/README.md

     - Profile Page

 - Develop user random api/fake to simulate data and use routing to connect frontend and see
-- Work on frontend features a user will do such as finding a local court, finding someone who is available to play, or at the same skill level, leaving a review of a court/venue
+- Work on frontend features a user will do such as finding a game, finding someone who is available to play, or at the same skill level, leaving a review of a court/venue

 ## Nice-to-haves